← Back to Automation Failure Modes

 System Design Principles: The Qualification Engine

 Durable revenue systems are built with a Multi-Dimensional Qualification Engine.
-They don't just "route"; they "match" based on these four principles:
+They don't just "route"; they "match" based on these principles:

 1. The Tiered Routing Matrix